ACTIVATOR™ Program Course

-Thank you for taking the ACTIVATOR Course.
-My name is Mandy Shintani, I am an occupational therapist by background and I will be your presenter.
+Thank you for taking the ACTIVATOR™ Program Course.
+My name is Mandy Shintani, I am an occupational therapist by background and developer of the patented ACTIVATOR™ Poles.
+I will be your presenter.
 There are 4 main objectives you will achieve by completing this course.

-- Gain knowledge about the benefits and research of walking poles for rehabilitation.
+- Gain knowledge about the benefits and research of the 8 current/recent pilot studies on ACTIVATOR™ Poles and Nordic walking poles for rehabilitation.

-- Become skilled in teaching the ACTIVATOR & Urban Poling/Nordic walking technique.
+- Become skilled in teaching the ACTIVATOR™ & Urban Poling/Nordic walking technique.

-- Gain competency in using poles for sitting, standing & pre-gait exercises as well as specific conditions.
+- Gain competency in using poles for seated, standing & pre-gait exercises as well as specific conditions.

 - Learn about guidelines to safety and effectively structure group exercise programs using poles.

-The course has been divided into 8 sections and will take approximately 2 hours to complete.
+The course has been divided into 8 sections and will take approximately 2 to 4 hours to complete.
 You can stop the course at any point and resume at a later time and re-watch any of the sections.
-You will need your ACTIVATOR poles to practice during the sections on adjusting, technique and exercises.
+You will need your ACTIVATOR™ Poles to practice during the sections on adjusting, technique and exercises.
+Your manual should be open to easily access or it may be easier to print your manual (see ACTIVATOR™ Course Manual button below)

 At end of each section, there is a section of recommended reading in the manual.
-After successfully completing the quiz, you will receive a notice to download your certificate of completion.
-Thank you for taking the ACTIVATOR Course and we would greatly appreciate your feedback on this course!
+After successfully completing the quiz, you will receive a email which has a link to download your certificate of completion.
+Thank you for taking the ACTIVATOR™ Program Course and we would greatly appreciate your feedback on this course (see Survey button below)!

 Section 1: Introduction